sjspielman/sjspielman.github.io/courses.md

 title: Courses
 permalink: /courses/
 ---
 I have been involved in teaching and designing a wide variety of courses.
 As a TA, I have taught Evolutionary Biology (both at UT Austin and Brown University), Biostatistics, and Computational Biology.
-Furthermore, during the summer of 2011, I worked for UT Austin's Statistics and Data Sciences department (then the Statistics and Scientific Computing division) to re-design the undergraduate Biostatistics curriculum.
-In this capacity, I developed computer lab exerises and video tutorials for basic biostatistics analysis, ranging from summary statistics to multivariate linear modeling, in R.
+I played an integral role in designing the curricula and course materials, including computer lab exercises (mostly in R and Python) and video tutorials, for the latter two courses.

 Through UT Austin's [Center for Computational Biology and Bioinformatics](http://ccbb.biosci.utexas.edu/) (CCBB), I have been involved in multiple initiatives to teach biological computing and introductory programming to students of all levels (undergraduate, graduate, and postdoctoral).
 Below are links to the websites for courses I have designed and taught.